anthonysahc/The_little_fox_adventure/README.md

 # The_little_fox_adventure
 The little fox adventure is a 2D platformer video game, made with the game engine Unity and C# programming language.
-I do this project alone.
+I did this project alone.

 Played Fox and browse 3 different levels with enemies and traps.